Videndum is a small company with a global footprint and is committed to working responsibly.

 How Videndum manages its ESG performance

-The Committee is mandated to meet the Board’s growing ESG standards and ambitions, lead initiatives across the Group and ensure compliance with emerging regulations.
-The Committee meets at least once a quarter, reporting Divisional ESG progress and updates the Board on Videndum’s ESG performance.
-A percentage of the Group Chief Executive’s remuneration has been tied to the Group’s ESG performance.
+The ESG Committee is mandated to meet the Board’s growing ESG standards and ambitions, lead initiatives across the Group, and ensure compliance with emerging regulations.
+The ESG Committee meets at least once a quarter, reporting Divisional ESG progress and it updates the Board on Videndum’s ESG performance.

 line